 Pulling myself together, I couldn’t stop my brain from turning back the years to the time that had started the rolling ball of death.

 The population of Planadora had reached 9 billion and was relentlessly growing.
 Why?
 I said to myself.
 It was a simple answer yet I wanted to once more look at the facts.
 The huge advances in medicine ensured the people would live longer, much longer than was first thought.
-Any plagues were quickly dealt with; most humans never went hungry.
+Any plagues were quickly dealt with and most humans managed to find some food, albeit in small portions.
 And the war makers had disappeared for none wished to start a war when the only winners would emerge from their secret tunnels only to find a land so radioactive, human life would be impossible.

 But the greatest threat to all life on our planet was the birth of too many humans.
 With a growing population demanding more and more food, and water, the costs have quickly spiraled out of control.

-The rich were in charge of food distribution; meaning they never missed a meal.
-The poor survived but, alas, they went hungry most days.
-Food riots on the streets quickly exploded all over the globe.
+The rich are in charge of food distribution; meaning they never miss a meal.
+The poor survive but, alas, they often go hungry.
+Food riots on the streets have quickly exploded all over the globe.
 More undertakers were needed as the death rate increased.
-And the armies of the world were torn between protecting their leaders and more importantly looking after their families and close friends.
+And the armies of the world were torn between protecting their leaders and more importantly, looking after their families and close friends.

 Alas, my wonderful wife, Tess, was in the wrong place when the looting started.
 Did the police show any remorse for accidentally shooting her as she tried to leave via the rear door of the super shop?
 Of course not.
 All I received was a call from the police informing me I had to make arrangements for the removal of her body.

 With the planetary police unable to deter the endless thieving, the fights, and the murders, the richest people on our once beautiful planet decided it was time to act.
 Anyone with a gun, be it